 - Beans: Dried or canned beans are great sources of protein.
 They are good to add to soups and other dishes to boost protein.
 Avoid higher-sodium options when buying canned.

 - Canned fish: Fish is a great source of protein and healthy fats.
 Tuna, salmon, and sardines are great options.
-Try to find options without BPA and that use sustainable fishing practices.

 - Seeds: Seeds are good for protein and fiber.
 You can use them in cereal, oatmeal, or on salads.